PO Box 410

 Board of Supervisors

-Vice Chair, Mary Slingluff
+Vice Chair, Beth McCaffrey

-Dee Belew
+Fiscal Agent, Dee Belew

 Staff

-Colleen Lair, Administrative Assistant
+Colleen Lair, Administrative Assistant (Ext.1763)

 Colleen provides administrative support and customer service, as well as heading up many special projects.
 Colleen is a native Geauga County resident of Newbury.
 She is a graduate of Newbury High School and attended Kent State University's Geauga Branch in Burton.
-Colleen has nine years of experience as an administrative assistant.
+Colleen has nineteen years of experience as an administrative assistant.

-Carmella Shale, PE, District Director/Engineer
+Carmella Shale, PE, District Director/Engineer (Ext.1767)

 Carmella is in charge of office operations and the Urban Program.
 She is a registered Professional Engineer for the State of Ohio.
 Carmella graduated with a Bachelor of Science in Civil Engineering from Cleveland State University, then moved on to earn her Master's degree in Hydrology.
 Carmella previously worked at the Geauga County Engineer's office.

-Gail Prunty, Education/Communications Specialist
+Gail Prunty, Education/Communications Specialist (Ext.1764)

-Katie Nainiger, Conservation Education Coordinator
+Katie Nainiger, Conservation Education Coordinator (Ext.1765)

-Colleen Sharp, Natural Resources Technician
+Colleen Sharp, Natural Resources Technician (Ext.1766)

-Abby Berndt, USDA-NRCS District Conservationist
+Jonathan Mauk, USDA-NRCS District Conservationist

 Copyright 2010 My Business.
 All rights reserved.